Here's Our Rant About Teva Pharmaceutical Industries Limited (TEVA)

 TEVA’s Market Performance

-TEVA stocks went down by -6.45% for the week, with a monthly drop of -7.89% and a quarterly performance of -10.49%, while its annual performance rate touched -22.04%.
-The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 3.01% for Teva Pharmaceutical Industries Limited.
-The simple moving average for the period of the last 20 days is -4.48% for TEVA stocks with a simple moving average of -2.33% for the last 200 days.
+TEVA stocks went up by 1.38% for the week, with a monthly drop of -1.25% and a quarterly performance of -9.53%, while its annual performance rate touched -15.91%.
+The volatility ratio for the week stands at 2.02% while the volatility levels for the past 30 days are set at 2.86% for Teva Pharmaceutical Industries Limited.
+The simple moving average for the period of the last 20 days is -3.02% for TEVA stocks with a simple moving average of -1.60% for the last 200 days.

 Analysts’ Opinion of TEVA